godotengine/godot-docs/tutorials/2d/2d_movement.rst

 Every beginner has been there: "How do I move my character?"
-Depending on the style of game you're making, you may have special requirements, but in general the movement in most 2D games is based on a small number of
+Depending on the style of game you're making, you may have special requirements, but in general the movement in most 2D games is based on a small number of designs.

 We'll use :ref:`KinematicBody2D <class_KinematicBody2D>` for these examples, but the principles will apply to other node types (Area2D, RigidBody2D) as well.